Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 All links within the site function correctly and take you to the appropiate section.
 The submit button takes you to the top of the page as there is no 'completed' event.
 Social media links open to the home page of each social site.

 The site was tested across multiple screens sizes both personally and via inspect.
-Peronally, it was opened on an iPhoneX, iPad mini, iPad Pro, iMac, Macbook Pro, as well as a 15.3inch and 17.3inch Windows laptops.
-All screen sizes worked as desired bar the 17.5inch to be adressed in **Bugs**.
+Peronally, it was opened on an iPhoneX, iPad mini, iPad Pro, iMac, Macbook Pro, as well as a 15.3inch and 17.3inch Windows laptops and all screen sizes worked as desired

 In Chrome, Internet Explorer and Safari via inspect, the site displayed and fucnctioned as intended at all screen sizes.
 In both cases, the callout images changes betwwen phone, tablet and laptop/desktop were displayed correctly.
 The logo text size is also subjec tot change between screen sizes and does so at the stated points.
 The navagtion bar also collapses at moblie and tablet veiw to accomodate the size change.